thitemple/thecodingtemple.dev/_posts/2015-10-06-whats-on-my-playlist-podcasts-i-listen-to.md

 ---
 I have to admit it, I have a serious condition called CPA, AKA Chronicle Podcasts Addiction, at least I diagnostic myself with that condition.

 Yeap, I definitely subscribe to a lot of podcasts.
 I've just counted my subscription list, 21.
-Yes, I subscribe to 21 and think it's a lot.
+Yes, I subscribe to 21 and I think it's a lot.

 I listen to different podcasts on different subjects and so, here I am sharing what I listen to with you.